In Other News

 The Snow Gum Summit: A Call to Action

-The summit’s agenda is ambitious yet critical:
+The summit’s agenda was ambitious yet critical:

 • Expert Presentations: Leading researchers will shed light on the threats facing Snow Gums, including dieback caused by the Phoracantha longhorn beetle and the impacts of climate change.